 Neck bend is the exercise that involves the bending of the neck to reach the chest.
 This exercise will relieve the trapped nerve in the neck.
 Though shoulder roll is the name, they also relieve the neck pain alongside shoulder pain.

-Other than these exercises, yoga, massages, hot or cold compress, acupuncture is also recommended for treating neck pain due to a pinched nerve.
+Other than these exercises, yoga, massages, hot or cold compressions, and acupuncture is also recommended for treating neck pain due to a pinched nerve.

 2. Carotid Artery Dissection:

-Though neck pain alone is not a symptom of the carotid artery dissection, but the neck region is the most damaged and mostly show symptoms in this.
-Carotid artery dissection as the name indicates is the dissection of the carotid artery walls that carry oxygenated blood into two separate ways.
+Though neck pain alone is not a symptom of the carotid artery dissection, the neck region is the most damaged and mostly shows symptoms in this.
+Carotid artery dissection as the name indicates is the dissection of the carotid artery walls that carry oxygenated blood in two separate ways.
 The artery dissection may be due to a trauma to the neck.
 Trauma is physical damage caused in the body by an external force.
-When trauma to the neck happens either by injury or by strangulation, the need fro carotid artery dissection rises.
+When trauma to the neck happens either by injury or by strangulation, the need for carotid artery dissection rises.

 Causes can be both traumatic and spontaneous.
-Spontaneous carotid artery dissection occurs in the people uncommonly and with no idiopathic reason.
+Spontaneous carotid artery dissection occurs in people uncommonly and with no idiopathic reason.
 The carotid artery dissection has proven a cause of stroke.
-Most of the people with hereditary connective tissue disorders are said to be having these spontaneous carotid artery dissections.
+Most people with hereditary connective tissue disorders are said to be having these spontaneous carotid artery dissections.
 However, there is not always this reason behind the carotid artery dissection.
-0.67 percent of the patents admits in emergency hospitals for the trauma to the head and neck by a motor vehicle crash.
+0.67 percent of the patients were admitted to emergency hospitals for the trauma to the head and neck by a motor vehicle crash.

 In a word, it can be sad as a strain of muscles, bones, and nerves in the neck.
 However, it is a nonfatal injury.